mvolkmann/blog/src/swift/Fastlane.md

 1. From the project root directory, enter `fastlane screenshots`.
    This generates `.png` files in the `fastlane/screenshots` directory.
+   Warning messages that say "deviceType from ... was NULL when -platform called" can be ignored.

 1. An HTML file that displays all the screenshots will open in your default web browser.